KOSIJ-SEP490/.github/profile/README.md

 ## 🙏 Special Thanks
 We would like to express our heartfelt gratitude to **Mr. Đỗ Tấn Nhàn**, our lecturer and mentor, for his continuous guidance throughout the Koi Ordering System in Japan (KOSIJ) project.

----

-Now, there's a small note specifying that the repositories are private.
-Let me know if you'd like to add or modify anything else!